 When I first moved to the U.K the one kitchen appliance that I really missed was my ‘mixie’ I relied heavily on my old beat up noisy mixie or mixer as it is popularly known as, especially, when I wanted to make chutneys or grind soaked grains.
 In the past five years, I have tried several blenders and food processors and never really had satisfying results.

-So I ended up buying many different types of blenders, right from a hand held blender worth £15 to an expensive and large, space occupying food processor with several attachments, most which I never use for various reasons.
+So I ended up buying many different types of blenders, right from a handheld blender worth £15 to an expensive and large, space-occupying food processor with several attachments, most of which I never use for various reasons.
 One of them being the pain involved in washing up – yes am lazy that way 😉

-Fast forward to 2016 – When I was offered the opportunity to become an ambassador for Froothie UK and sent the new and shiny high-speed Optimum G2.1 Platinum blender to test and review, the very first thing I wanted to try was making an idli batter with a home made coconut chutney.
+Fast forward to 2016 – When I was offered the opportunity to become an ambassador for Froothie UK and sent the new and shiny high-speed Optimum G2.1 Platinum blender to test and review, the very first thing I wanted to try was making an idli batter with homemade coconut chutney.

 Perfect kitchen companion for dry and wet grinding

 I am delighted to announce that the results are really very satisfying.
 The 6 blade assembly makes it very easy to grind grains so my soaked rice and urad dal mixture reached the right consistency in no time!

 I am so relieved that I do not have to keep blending and adding more water than required to reach the right consistency for my idli and dosa batters.
 Even bigger relief is in knowing that freshly grated coconut can be turned into a fabulous chutney within seconds.
 This especially is a blessing, considering that my parents had to lug a heavy mixer all the way from India, just so that I would stop complaining about how difficult it is to grind dals or make coconut chutney.
 Sorry, Baba for all the trouble you had to go through to lugging that device all the way to London!